Schedule Schedule Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Will Dentures Change the Shape of My Face?

-When you use your teeth, your facial muscles will begin to sag which can give your face a sunken appearance.
+When you lose your teeth, your facial muscles will begin to sag which can give your face a sunken appearance.
 Getting dentures will mean providing support to the facial muscles that have collapsed, therefore improving your appearance.
 Ill-fitting dentures may not give your facial muscles the proper support, so if you think that your dentures aren’t fitting how they should, give us a call!

 More to Explore